evadne/monoDate/README.md

-##	Known Issues
+##	Known Issues and Tips

 This formatter eats your hashes and curly braces.
+Also, to have localized strings work, load an optional dependency `iridia.localizedStrings`.